-9-year-old killed, two other children injured in possible drive-by shootings in Statesville
+8-year-old killed, two other children injured in possible drive-by shootings in Statesville

 STATESVILLE, N.C.
 (WBTV) - Three children were shot, and one died, in two separate shootings Monday evening in a Statesville neighborhood, according to police.

 Police responded to a shooting just before 7 p.m. on Wilson Lee Boulevard in Statesville.
-A 9-year-old girl and a 7-year-old boy were found with gunshot wounds suffered from a possible drive-by shooting.
+An 8-year-old girl and a 7-year-old boy were found with gunshot wounds suffered from a possible drive-by shooting.

-Both were taken to the hospital.
-The girl died, while the boy is still being treated for his injuries.
+Both children were taken to the hospital.
+The girl died, while the boy is still being treated for his injuries, according to officials.

-Witnesses told police that a white, possible, Mercedes with a person shooting from inside the car.
+Witnesses told police that a white car, possibly a Mercedes. was seen with a person shooting from inside the car.

 As officers were investigating, police heard gunshots around 8:30 p.m. on nearby Newbern Avenue.
 Police say a 10-year-old child was injured in another potential drive-by shooting.